 The Wigan Peer

-By the early 1960s the age of such wrestlers was drawing to a close and we saw the emergence of men such as Breaks, Faulkner and Cortez, who were able to combine their wrestling skill with speed, acrobatics, excitement and charisma.
+By the early 1960s the age of wrestlers like Jack Dempsey was drawing to a close and we saw the emergence of men such as Jim Breaks, Vic Faulkner and Jon Cortez, who were able to combine their wrestling skill with speed, acrobatics, excitement and charisma.
 The unkind might say that Jack had none of these, but that would be to miss the point entirely.
 Here was a master of many holds, a student of the Snakepit, who was able to apply his skill with a touch of genius, and relentlessly punish his opponents.
 The entertainment value of Jack Dempsey was watching him outwit and outclass opponents with sheer wrestling brilliance.
+Mind you, much though he was a “real wrestler” and disliked the ever more outrageous gimmicks Jack was in every sense of the word a true professional, ever mindful of everything necessary to keep the sport popular with fans.

 For a wrestler the calibre of Jack Dempsey it seems discourteous to begin listing individual highlights in such a long and illustrious career.
 Where would we begin?
 A win over Jackie Pallo at the Royal Albert Hall?
-Overcoming Mick McManus for the British welterweight crown?
+Overcoming Mick Mcmanus for the British welterweight crown?
 Establishing himself as undefeated welterweight champion with a win over Eddie Capelli?
 Dozens of championship successes as holder of the British title at lightweight and combined British and European welterweight titles at welterweight?
+Standing out even amongst his contemporaries at the Snakepit?

 An Insider's View of Jack Dempsey